ottenwbe/developer-environment-setup/README.md

 Similarly you can execute the test for a Fedora system when using Dockerfile.fedora and pulling a fedora image.

-After the test you can stop the container:
+After the test has finished you can stop the container:
 ```bash
 sudo docker stop "$(cat cid)"
 ```